miekg/mmark.nl/content/post/syntax.md

 ## Captions

 Mmark supports caption below [tables](#tables), [code blocks](#code-blocks) and [block quotes](#block-quotes).
-You can caption each elements with `Caption: `.
+You can caption each elements with `Table: `, `Figure: ` and `Quote: ` respectivily.
 The caption extends to the first *empty* line.
 Some examples:

 ~~~
 Name    | Age
 --------|-----:
 Bob     | 27
 Alice   | 23
-Caption: This is the table caption.
+Table: This is the table caption.
 ~~~

 Or for a code block: